-Known for his dedication to producing high-quality work, Santa Clarita journalist Stephen K. Peeples is a forward-thinking media veteran whose reporting, writing, editing and production skills and experience extend from print to records, and from radio and TV to the Web.
+Known for his dedication to producing high-quality work, Santa Clarita journalist and Grammy-nominated producer Stephen K. Peeples is a forward-thinking media veteran whose reporting, writing, editing and production skills and experience extend from print to records, and from radio and TV to the web.

-Previously, Peeples was the CNPA-award-winning online editor and social media manager at the Santa Clarita Valley Signal (2007-2011) and a features writer and columnist covering local music and entertainment for the paper (2004-2011).
+Previously, Peeples was the CNPA-award-winning online editor and social media manager at the Santa Clarita Valley Signal (2007-2011) as well as a features writer and columnist covering local music and entertainment for the paper (2004-2011).

-Raised by hard-news journalists in Southern Florida and Southern California, and a rock-jazz drummer since age 12, Peeples attended Santa Monica College and Ventura College.
-He was a longtime record industry media relations executive (Capitol Records, Elektra/Asylum Records and Rhino Entertainment, 1977-1998), and sandwiched in eight years as a radio writer/producer (Westwood One Radio Network, 1983-1990).
+Raised by hard-news journalists in Southern Florida and Southern California, and a rock-jazz drummer since age 12, Peeples attended Santa Monica College and Ventura College in 1971-73.
+He was a longtime record industry media relations executive (Capitol Records, Elektra/Asylum Records and Rhino Entertainment, 1977-1998), with eight years as a writer/producer of national radio programming (Westwood One Radio Network, 1983-1990) sandwiched in between.

 THE LONG VERSION: SEMI-RECENT HISTORY